BoLS logo Today's Tabletop & RPG News

 Half elf, half human (for now, at least).
 Half-elves are wanderers and people who sit astride two worlds without necessarily belonging to either.
 They have the best of both worlds, though, and it’s reflected in their features.

 Mechanically, those features are Fey Ancestry, which makes them resistant to charms.
-And Skill Versatility which grants you two proficiencies.
+And Skill Versatility, which grants you two proficiencies.
 But their biggest draw is their ability score array.

-Half-elves can pick +2/+1/+1 to their ability scores.
-Which makes them well-suited to any character concept that is dependent on multiple ability scores.
+Half-elves can pick +2/+1/+1 to their ability scores, which makes them well-suited to any character concept that is dependent on multiple ability scores.
 Do you want to multiclass?
-Half-elves are good at that, they can pick up those prereqs and split their bonuses to be good at everything.
+Half-elves are good at that; they can pick up those prereqs and split their bonuses to be good at everything.
 Paladins, Monks, and Rangers, classes that historically want you to spread your ability scores around, are also great for Half-Elves.
 Same with Barbarians, who get a lot out of Str, Con, and Wisdom.

 Half-Orc

 Mechanically speaking, they get darkvision and proficiency in Intimidation or another skill.
-But their big draws are Relentless Endurance which lets you avoid death once per day: when you would be reduced to 0 hit points, you can instead drop to 1 hit point (as long as you’re not killed outright by like disintegration or something).
-And Savage Attacks make any critical hit with a melee weapon attack extra spicy since you can roll one of the weapon’s damage dice an additional time and add it to the extra damage of the critical hit.
+But their big draws are Relentless Endurance, which lets you avoid death once per day: when you would be reduced to 0 hit points, you can instead drop to 1 hit point (as long as you’re not killed outright by like disintegration or something).
+Savage Attacks make any critical hit with a melee weapon attack extra spicy since you can roll one of the weapon’s damage dice an additional time and add it to the extra damage of the critical hit.

 They get +2/+1 to their ability scores.
-And as their racial abilities suggest they make excellent melee combatants.
+And as their racial abilities suggest, they make excellent melee combatants.
 They really wanna be in there with as big a weapon as possible.
 Half-orc Barbarians really shine.
 With reckless attacks, they can crit more often, and they can turn 2d12 into 3d12 and then some.

 Halfling